-As a new freelancer, you may not think of yourself as a business owner, but in reality, that's exactly what you are.
-You're marketing your services — writing, graphic design, coding, etc. — to various companies and getting paid for your time and effort.
-You're fielding project requests, filling out invoices and tax forms, and keeping your portfolio updated for prospective clients, just like many other types of small businesses.
-And every business, especially solo operations like freelancing, needs the right tools to run effectively.
-Whether you're freelancing full time or just doing a side project or two for extra income, here are 12 tech tools that can help you manage your business better.
+I'm a full-time freelance writer.
+However, when I'm not writing, I'm running a small business.
+I'm marketing my services to various companies and getting paid for my time and effort.
+I'm fielding project requests, filling out invoices and tax forms, and keeping my portfolio updated for prospective clients, just like many other types of small businesses.

+Every business, especially solo operations like freelancing, needs the right tools to run effectively.
+Whether you're freelancing full time or just doing a side project or two for extra income, here are 13 tech tools that can help you manage your business better.
 [See Related Story: Want to Be a Full-Time Freelancer?
 What You Need to Know]

 Organization and project management

 My Minutes is an iOS app that helps you meet productivity goals by budgeting your time.
-It uses an "at least" and "at most" system, such as "spending at least two hours on Client A's project" and "spending at most an hour on emails."
+It uses an "at least" and "at most" system, such as "spending at least 2 hours on Client A's project" and "spending at most an hour on emails."
 The app can also send daily notifications of your to-do list, as well as motivate you with alerts when you have reached a goal or are close to hitting one.
 My Minutes can be downloaded for free from the Apple App Store.

 Simplify your accounting system.
 FreshBooks is a cloud-based accounting software system for non-accountants.
 It not only tracks billable hours, but also integrates them with an easy online invoicing system that automatically calculates totals and taxes to quickly generate invoices.
 FreshBooks also offers hassle-free expense tracking that automatically imports and categorizes expenses from bank accounts and credit cards, and it logs expenses simply by taking a snapshot of receipts.
 Its financial reporting tools include expense reports, quarterly analysis, profits and losses, payments collected, tax summaries and more.
 FreshBooks starts at $9.95 per month for a single user with up to five clients, or $19.95 for up to 25 clients.

-As Business News Daily's pick for best micro-business accounting software, Zoho Books is an ideal solution for freelancers who want a simple, un-cluttered approach to accounting.
+As Business News Daily's pick for best micro-business accounting software, Zoho Books is an ideal solution for freelancers who want a simple, organized approach to accounting.
 It allows you to create and send invoices, track expenses, sync your bank accounts and create reports on the Web or via its mobile app.
 While it's a bit higher priced than other accounting solutions, at $24 a month (after a free 14-day trial), Zoho Books gives you the best bang for your buck by including access to all of its features, plus unlimited everything.
 Read our full review here.

 As a freelancer, it is critical that you have all your legal ducks in a row.
 Get everything in writing with Rocket Lawyer, which provides DIY legal documents and services.
 These include independent contractor and consulting agreements so you can get paid and nondisclosure agreements to protect your intellectual property.
 It's free to create one legal document on Rocket Lawyer, which can be saved and printed, but not edited once finalized.
 A paid plan costing $39.95 per month or a one-week free trial is required to create and edit more than one document.